elemental/Elemental/doc/source/build.rst

 ===============
-If you run into build problems, please email `jack.poulson@gmail.com <mailto:jack.poulson@gmail.com>`_ and make sure to attach the file ``include/elemental/config.h`` that should be generated within your build directory.
+If you run into build problems, please email `jack.poulson@gmail.com <mailto:jack.poulson@gmail.com>`_ and make sure to attach the file ``include/elemental/config.h``, which should be generated within your build directory.
 Please only direct general usage questions to `elemental-dev@googlegroups.com <mailto:elemental-dev@googlegroups.com>`_.